Approval-Based Apportionment: Introduction

 \subsection{Related Work}

 To the best of our knowledge, this paper is the first to formally develop and systematically study approval-based apportionment.
-That is not to say that the idea of expressing and aggregating approval votes over parties has not been considered before.
-Indeed, several scholars have explored possible generalizations of existing aggregation procedures.
+That said, several scholars have previously explored possible generalizations of existing aggregation procedures to allow for approval votes over parties.

 For instance, \citet{BKP19a} study multiwinner approval rules that are inspired by classical apportionment methods.
 Besides the setting of candidate approval, they explicitly consider the case where voters cast \pa votes.
 They conclude that these rules could ``encourage coalitions across party or factional lines, thereby diminishing gridlock and promoting consensus.''